missionpinball/mpf-docs/tutorial/index.rst

 * Setting up a "base" game mode.

 The idea is that everyone should follow the tutorial, and complete every step, in order.
 (The tutorial steps all build off the previous steps.)
-Once that's done, you can then move on to the How To / "Cookbook" documentation which shows you how to do all sorts of other things.
-The How To guides can be followed in any order (though they all assume you've completed the tutorial).
+Once that's done, you can then move browse through the rest of the documentation to read specific "How To" guides for everything else you need.
+(These are in the Control Systems / Hardware, Pinball Mechanisms, Game Logic, Displays & Graphics, Sound, and Shows sections.)

 Now let's get started...